StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/create-a-task.md

     **- Mandatory \***

     Whether the task is mandatory.
-Mandatory tasks must have at least one [task log](about-task-logs.md) before they can be marked as *Completed*, and the case can't be closed until all mandatory tasks are completed.
+Mandatory tasks must contain at least one [task log](about-task-logs.md) before you can mark them as *Completed*.
+You can't close a case until all mandatory tasks are completed.

     **- Description**